SAP-samples/manage-apis-codejam/exercises/02-getting-familiar-business-accelerator-hub/README.md

 - *Integrations*: Integrations between SAP S/4HANA Cloud and other SAP products and third parties.
 - *Workflow Management*: Readily available content to digitize workflows, manage decisions, gain end-to-end process visibility, and configure common processes.

 There is a wealth of content available for each SAP product in the SAP Business Accelerator Hub.
-It is likely that for common integration scenarios there will be integration content readily available in the SAP Business Accelerator Hub, e.g. integration between SAP S/4HANA Cloud and governmental institutions - [Document and Reporting Compliance](https://api.sap.com/products/SAPS4HANACloud/overview?target=SAPDocumentandReportingCompliance).
+It is likely that for common integration scenarios, there will be integration content readily available in the SAP Business Accelerator Hub, e.g. integration between SAP S/4HANA Cloud and governmental institutions - [Document and Reporting Compliance](https://api.sap.com/products/SAPS4HANACloud/overview?target=SAPDocumentandReportingCompliance).
 If that's the case, there is no need to build an integration but this content can easily be imported into your SAP Cloud Integration tenant, configured and deployed.

 ## Explore the Business Partner API available in SAP S/4HANA Cloud